juanmasg/sossh/README.md

 ### Project status

 This has just started.
-Once the main shell functionality is robust enough, the plan is to write new commands that perform data pre-processing to display insights about the system, replacing the need to display the raw file contents.
+Once the main shell functionality is robust enough, the plan is to write new commands that perform data pre-processing and display insights about the system, replacing the need to print the raw file contents.
 Think about a python based `xsos` on steroids.

 ### Usage